Suez Canal: Preparations (1854–1858)

 The British government had opposed the project from the outset to its completion.
-The British, who controlled both the Cape route and the Overland route to India and the Far East, favored the status quo, given that a canal might disrupt their commercial and maritime supremacy.
+The British, who controlled the Cape Route to India and the Far East, favored the status quo, given that a canal might disrupt their commercial and maritime supremacy.
 Lord Palmerston, the project's most unwavering foe, confessed in the mid-1850s the real motive behind his opposition: that Britain's commercial and maritime relations would be overthrown by the opening of a new route, open to all nations, and thus deprive his country of its present exclusive advantages.
 As one of the diplomatic moves against the project when it nevertheless went ahead, it disapproved of the use of "forced labour" for construction of the canal.
 Involuntary labour on the project ceased, and the viceroy condemned the corvée, halting the project.

 International opinion was initially skeptical, and shares of the Suez Canal Company did not sell well overseas.
 Britain, Austria, and Russia did not buy a significant number of shares.
 With assistance from the Cattaui banking family, and their relationship with James de Rothschild of the French House of Rothschild, bonds and shares were successfully promoted in France and other parts of Europe.
 All French shares were quickly sold in France.
 A contemporary British skeptic claimed "One thing is sure... our local merchant community doesn't pay practical attention at all to this grand work, and it is legitimate to doubt that the canal's receipts... could ever be sufficient to recover its maintenance fee.
 It will never become a large ship's accessible way in any case."